ubolonton/emacs-module-rs/guide/src/reloading.md

 [magit-libgit2](https://github.com/ubolonton/magit-libgit2#interactive-development) is an example of how to set this all up, to have live-reloading on-save.

 A future version will have tighter integration with `cargo`.

+**Notes**:
+- It mainly works on Linux, but potentially because Linux's dynamic loading system is unsafe (i.e. UB-ridden).
+- It doesn't work on macOS 10.13+ (High Sierra and up).
+See Rust's [issue #28794](https://github.com/rust-lang/rust/issues/28794#issuecomment-368693049).
+- It doesn't work on Windows, since loading the dll prevents writing to its file.